top of page

 The Zapotec developed one of Mesoamerica’s earliest writing systems, dating back to around 500 BCE.
 When Spanish colonizers arrived in modern-day Mexico, Zapotec writing had existed for about 2,000 years.
 With the introduction of the Spanish language and Latin alphabet, Zapotec speakers adapted their language, collaborating with Spanish missionaries to produce dictionaries and religious texts.
 The Zapotec also used alphabetic writing to record important legal documents, such as wills and land titles.

 The ruins of Monte Albán, Mitla, and Yagul serve as living testimony to the achievements of the pre-Hispanic Zapotec civilization.
-Their cultural and linguistic influence remains very visible in Oaxaca, where Zapotec art, cuisine, and traditions form a core part of the region's culture.
+Their cultural and linguistic influence continues to be very visible in Oaxaca, where Zapotec art, cuisine, and traditions form a core part of the region's culture.

 Why are the Zapotec people migrating?